-2020 TARGETS 2020 RESULTS 2019 RESULTS wi th communities ķ By 2020, L'Oréal will enable more than 100,000 people from underprivileged communities to gain access to employment through the following programmes: 100,905 (access to employment.
-90,635 people L'OREAL SOLIDARITY SOURCING Solidarity Sourcing programme; 81,138 people gained access to work through the Solidarity Sourcing programme.
+2020 TARGETS 2020 RESULTS with communities ķ By 2020, L'Oréal will enable more than 100,000 people from underprivileged communities to gain access to employment through the following programmes: 100,905 ⊘ people from underprivileged communities gained access to employment.
+90,635 people L'OREAL SOLIDARIT SOURCING Solidarity Sourcing programme; 81,138 © people gained access to work through the Solidarity Sourcing programme.
 70,912 people vocational training in the beauty sector; 18,386 people in situations of significant vulnerability were trained in beauty professions.
 18,443 people equal opportunities for people with disabilities.
 1,381 people with disabilities work for L'Oréal.
-1,280 people wi th suppliers Ů L'Oréal will assess and select all strategic suppliers on the basis of their environmental and social performance.
-97% \oslash of the Group's strategic suppliers ^{} have been assessed and selected to date on the basis of their environmental and social performance ^{} .
-87% Company All strategic suppliers will assess their own sustainability policy, with L'Oréal's support.
+1,280 people w ith suppliers L'Oréal will assess and select all strategic suppliers on the basis of their environmental and social performance.
+97% of the Group's strategic suppliers" have been assessed and selected to date on the basis of their environmental and social performance".
+87% All strategic suppliers will assess their own sustainability policy, with L'Oréal's support.
 99% of strategic suppliers have completed a self-assessment of their sustainability policy with L'Oréal's support.
 96% All suppliers will have access to L'Oréal training tools to improve their sustainability policies.
 Our dedicated online training platform was launched at the end of October 2016.
 It is firstly being made available to strategic suppliers, before being gradually implemented more broadly.
-SOLITA ARTY 20% of strategic suppliers will support the Solidarity Sourcing programme.
-22% Strategic suppliers are involved in the Solidarity Sourcing programme.
-17% wi th employees + Employees will benefit from health cover that reflects best practice in their country of residence.
-96% O of the Group's permanent employees benefit from health cover that reflects best practice in their country of residence.
+SOLID URITY 20% of strategic suppliers will support the Solidarity Sourcing programme.
+22% strategic suppliers are involved in the Solidarity Sourcing programme.
+17% w ith employees + Employees will benefit from health cover that reflects best practice in their country of residence.
+96% ⊘ of the Group's permanent employees benefit from health cover that reflects best practice in their country of residence.
 94% Employees will benefit from financial protection in the event of a life-changing accident.
-92% If the Group's permanent employees have access to financial protection in the event of a life-changing accident (death or permanent disability).
+92% of the Group's permanent employees have access to financial protection in the event of a life-changing accident (death or permanent disability).
 91% Every L'Oréal employee will be able to attend at least one training session per year, wherever they are in the world.
-100% O of the Group's employees benefitted from at least one training session in 2020.
-96% The scope includes products made by L'Oréal (except full-buy, recent acquisitions, testers and samples, etc.) since the beginning of the Sharing Beauty with All program in 2013.
-'Strategic suppliers' are suppliers whose added value is significant for the Group by contributing to L'Oréal's strategy through their weight, innovations, shared goalsand geographical representation.
-The number of suppliers assessed represents more than 85% of direct purchases by value (raw materials, items of packaging and sub-contracting).
-Elsewhere, in 2020, 1,268 audits were conducted, bringing the total to more than 13,600 since 2006.
-The percentage is derived from the calculation of the number of suppliers that had, in 2020, had their social, environmental and ethical policies (raw materials) are the imperatorian of these parameters are used in the second their social. (as well as the implementation of these policies among their own suppliers) assessed by Ecovadis.
+100% ⊘ of the Group's employees benefitted from at least one training session in 2020.
+96% \ The scope includes products made by L'Oréal (except full-buy, recent acquisitions, testers and samples, etc.) since the beginning of the Sharing Beauty with All program in 2013. \\ 'Strategic suppliers' are suppliers whose added value is significant for the Group by contributing to L'Oréal's strategy through their weight, innovations, shared goalsand geographical representation. \\\ The number of suppliers assessed represents more than 85% of direct purchases by value (raw materials, items of packaging and sub-contracting).
+Elsewhere, in 2020, 1,268 audits were conducted, bringing the total to more than 13,600 since 2006. \\\\ The percentage is derived from the calculation of the number of suppliers that had, in 2020, had their social, environmental and ethical policies (as well as the implementation of these policies among their own suppliers) assessed by Ecovadis.
 INNOVATING SUSTAINABLY